Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 Village in the Cordillera Huayhuash

 The start and finish of the normal circuit trek is normally at Chiquian which is easily reached by bus from Lima or Huaraz.
-The town has a a few basic restaurants and accommodation and it is easy to arrange a local arriero and some donkeys to take you round the circuit.
-Food is better bought in Huaraz or even Lima.
+The town has a a few basic restaurants and hotels and it is easy to arrange a local arriero and some donkeys to take you round the circuit.
+Mountain food is perhaps better bought in Huaraz or even Lima.
 Other treks are possible starting from Cajatambo, or walking form Chiquian to Cajatambo.
-We run a Huayhuash trek every year.
+ANDES run a Huayhuash Trek most years.

 Cuzco, Machu Picchu and the Cordillera Vilcanota